 What were our first impressions of the London Designer Outlet?

-The variety of London Designer Outlet shops was great – It had our favourites of Gap, M & S, Body Shop, Clarks and the added bonus of H&M that I haven’t seen at an outlet village before.
+The variety of London Designer Outlet shops was great – It had our favourites of the Gap outlet, M & S, Body Shop, Clarks outlet and the added bonus of H&M that I haven’t seen at an outlet village before.
 There were all the usual high end designer stores but overall there were shops to suit every budget.

 Are there entertainment facilities at the London Designer Outlet?